 The Company has various operating leases primarily for office space and other distribution centers, some of which include escalating lease payments and options to extend or terminate the lease.
-The Company's leases have remaining terms of less than 1 year to 12 years.
+The Company's leases have remaining terms of less than 1 year to 11 years.

-The Company subleases office space to the Denton Publishing Company and additional office space in Dallas, Texas both with a remaining lease term of approximately two years.
-As a result of the Company subleasing office space in Dallas, Texas, in the third quarter of 2021 and the fourth quarter of 2020, at a lower rate than the head lease, right-of-use asset impairments of \$232 and \$461 were recorded in 2021 and 2020, respectively.
+The Company subleases office space in Dallas, Texas, with a remaining lease term of approximately one year.
 Additionally, the Company has various subleases with distributors, for distribution center space, with varying remaining lease terms of less than one year to two years and are cancellable with notice by either party.
+The Company terminated the lease and sublease agreements for the office space of the Denton Publishing Company, resulting in a right-of-use asset impairment of \$102 recorded in the second quarter of 2022.
+In 2021, the Company subleased office space in Dallas, Texas at a lower rate than the head lease, resulting in a right-of-use asset impairment of \$232.
 Sublease income is included in printing, distribution and other revenue in the Consolidated Statements of Operations.
-As of December 31, 2021, sublease income is expected to approximate \$1,140 in 2022 and \$550 in 2023.
+As of December 31, 2022, sublease income is expected to approximate \$710 in 2023 and \$5 in 2024.